OpenGammaProject/Open-Gamma-Detector/hardware/README.md

 The finished [MicroFC-](https://github.com/OpenGammaProject/MicroFC-SiPM-Carrier-Board) and [AFBR-](https://github.com/OpenGammaProject/AFBR-SiPM-Carrier-Board) SiPM carrier boards are there to allow for easier packaging with the scintillator as well as to be reusable for different detectors as that's by far the single most expensive part and you'll want to use it as long as possible.

+If you are using a larger-diameter scintillator, it might be better for you to use something like the [MicroFC SiPM Array Board](https://github.com/OpenGammaProject/MicroFC-SiPM-Array-Board), which has a 2x2 matrix of SiPMs resulting in 4x the active area.
+This can increase the energy resolution for large crystals.

 ### Scintillator Cyrstals

 I got all of my scintillators (used NaI(Tl), LYSO, ...) on eBay.
 Just search for some keywords or specific types, you'll probably find something.
 Just be sure to look out for signs of wear and tear like scratches on the window or yellowing (!) in NaI crystals as these can deteriorate performance significantly.